nicol-777/FoodHygieneApp/docs/planning.md

 ## Project Scope
-- A map showing food hygiene ratings for Bristol-based businesses.
+The project is a food hygiene ratings web application that enables users to:

-- Users can search to find businesses by name and location.
+- Search for food businesses by name and location.

-- Users can hover and click to view detailed hygiene information about each business.
+- View hygiene ratings on an interactive map and in a list format.
+- Filter businesses by hygiene rating (0-5).
+- Sort businesses from lowest to highest ratings.
+- Navigate results using pagination (Next & Previous buttons).
+- Toggle between map and list views for a better user experience.

-- Users can view real-time from the Bristol Open Data API.
+- Access real-time data from the Bristol Open Data API, with a backup data source to ensure reliability.
+- Interact with the map to explore hygiene ratings across Bristol-based businesses, with the ability to hover and click for detailed information.